 - Let’s Make A Story – question/answer singing on one note game.
-That is kind of “ice-breaker” with ear training included. 🙂
+That is a kind of “ice-breaker” with ear training included. 🙂

-- The Sky Is Blue – the student sings a phrase, the teacher can match his/her singing to the certain key and then ask the student to sing the same phrase from another key.
+- The Sky Is Blue – the student sings a phrase, the teacher can match his/her singing to a certain key and then ask the student to sing the same phrase from another key.

-- Sirens – games for those who have a problem with matching key sound with their own.
+- Sirens – games for those who have a problem with matching key sounds with their own.
 Make sounds like an ambulance, police car, tornado warning and then trying to match them with the prearranged notes.

-- Guessing Games – Make cards which show music movement – up, down, stays in place and has few mixes.
+- Guessing Games – Make cards that show music movement – up, down, stays in place and has few mixes.
 The teacher plays a musical movement from the card that the student chooses (for very beginners).
 Similar you would have for guessing 1, 2 or 3 notes have been played, and for the major-minor.

-- Composing melodies to illustrate characters
+- Composing melodies to illustrate characters.

 - Creating short melodies using middle C, D, E, F, going up with rhythm long-long-short-short-long.